Upskill-Community/CH1-team-5/README.md

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Receive an error message when the newsletter form is submitted if:
+- Receive an error message if the newsletter form is submitted when:
   - The input field is empty
   - The email address is not formatted correctly